a-to-the-x-equals-n/unhashing-transformer-model/README.md

 # <font color='#ffb733'>Password Hash Inversion with Seq2Seq Transformers</font> <!-- omit in toc -->

 _Hashing functions are deterministic; the same input always produces the same output.
-This raises an open question: could a model exploit subtle statistical regularities in weak hashes to reconstruct the original plaintexts?_
+This raises an open question: Does the MD5 transformation leak enough statistical structure that a neural seq2seq model can learn to reverse it?_

 ## <font color='#ffb733'>Contents</font> <!-- omit in toc -->